Scrap Box Dataset

 "name": "location_name"})

-= cont_cat_split(df, 1, dep_var=dep) cont,cat
+cont,cat = cont_cat_split(df, 1, dep_var=dep)

-= RandomSplitter(valid_pct=0.25, seed=42)(df) splits
+splits = RandomSplitter(valid_pct=0.25, seed=42)(df)

 from fastai.tabular.all import TabularPandas

-= TabularPandas(
+to = TabularPandas(

-df, procs, cat, cont, =dep, splits=splits) y_names
+df, procs, cat, cont,

 len(to.train),len(to.valid)